stefvhuynh/redux-patterns/README.md

 #### Entity Reducers

-Entity reducers are reducers that deal with data entities, typically retrieved from an API endpoint.
+Entity reducers are reducers that deal with data entities, typically retrieved from a server endpoint.
 There are many ways to construct the state tree to house these entities, but typically, you will want some kind of key-value dictionary with ids pointing to objects.
 A very simple example of an entity slice of state might look something like the following: